chdir/aidl2/README.md

 ### AIDL2

-This is a replacement for Google's AIDL tool.
-Instead of parsing highly limited DSL aidl2 uses Java annotation processing framework to generate Java implementation, based on Java interface code.
+This is a replacement for Google's aidl generator tool.
+Instead of parsing highly limited DSL this one uses Java annotation processing framework to generate Java implementation, based on Java interface code.
 This allows you to extend from other interfaces, annotate your interface classes, use generics and other features of Java language.

-### Differences with Android aidl tool
+### AIDL2 and Android aidl tool

+Traditionally *"aidl"* refers to several related but distinct concepts:

+* the [AIDL][1] interface definition language;
+* .aidl files (which contain AIDL);
+* the [aidl generator][2] which transforms AIDL into client/server IPC interfaces.

-Unlike Google's aidl tool, which is implemented as standalone C++ executable, executed by Android build system, AIDL2 is an annotation processor, that is — a plugin for Java compiler.
+Unlike Google's code generator, which is implemented as standalone C++ executable, executed by Android build system, AIDL2 is an annotation processor, that is — a plugin for Java compiler.
 It has better error reporting and can be used with plain Java projects as long as Android framework classes are on classpath.
 It works automatically by adding jar file to project dependencies.

-Better integration with compiler gives aidl2 better understanding of involved types, which makes it possible to support more types without resorting to runtime reflection.
-In addition to types, supported by aidl tool, aidl2 allows use of
+Better integration with compiler gives aidl2 complete understanding of involved types, which makes it possible to support more types without resorting to runtime reflection.
+In addition to types, supported by aidl tool, AIDL2 allows use of

+* Generic Collections
 * IInterface subtypes (both from AIDL2 and aidl tool)
 * Externalizable/Serializable types
 * Multi-dimensional arrays